ClydeReborn/Clyde/README.md

 Clyde uses a selection of a lot of models from Google, Meta, Mistral, DeepSeek and many more, you can pick any one you like.

 #### Image Generation
-Clyde can now generate images using the Google's Gemini Native Image Generation, provided by [Image Router](https://ir.myqa.cc).
+Clyde can now generate images, provided by [Image Router](https://ir.myqa.cc).
 Provide it an instruction, and it'll try its best to follow.

 ### Pricing
 Clyde exclusively uses free plans of AI APIs, so you don't go bankrupt from all that token throughput.
 Don't you worry, we are on the lookout for free AI APIs all the time.